School in Cortona

 - You can submit your application and/or reference by filling out the PDF versions of the forms (see below) and emailing them to: firstname.lastname@example.org, or printing and delivering them to the Faculty of Arts office (see our address to the right).
 NOTE: if you email the applications, your signature is not required.
 However, you must email them from your U of A email account.

-- You can fill out and submit the forms found in the publication.
+- You can fill out and submit the forms found in the printed Calendar.

 Check out the links on the left side of the page for more information on application procedures and admission requirements, the history of the program, the course offerings and current photos.
 Also, check out the updated videos to the right.
 You can also e-mail us at: email@example.com with any questions you may have, or if you would like a copy of the Calendar mailed to you.

 For students interested in additional opportunities in the Spring, there are also several courses offered as part of a classical archaeological field school in Central Italy.
 Please refer to the link below.

 2014/15 Calendar (includes Spring, Fall and Winter terms)

 Spring 2014 Application Form

 Winter 2015 Application Form